Trusted WordPress tutorials, when you need them most.

 • Design

-• Plugins and Extensions (Apps)
+• Plugins and extensions (apps)

 To create a self-hosted WordPress site, you need web hosting to store your files.
 Every website on the internet needs hosting.
 This is your website’s home on the internet.

-Let us walk you through the real cost of building a WordPress site.
+Feeling lost?
+Don’t worry – let us walk you through the real cost of building a WordPress site.

 Estimating The Real Cost of Building a WordPress Site